Peruvian Law Expert

 Alberto Miranda, Peruvian Law Expert for Foreign Courts, providing independent expert legal opinions on Peruvian civil law.

-→ View attorney profile & credentials
+View attorney profile and credentials

-→ Published author — Illinois State Bar Association (ISBA) ↗
+Published author — Illinois State Bar Association (ISBA)

 Short video: how expert opinions on Peruvian law are used in foreign courts